 Once you approach things from a different angle, thinking and designing in terms of «digital gizmos», or dizmos, offering content or interaction capabilities with physical objects to the user instead of concentrating on files, applications or apps, we think that this challenge virtually disappears.
 The developer can focus on optimizing the interaction between a specific item and the user as well as other items and let the environment take care of the rest.
 We explicitly decided to leapfrog existing products instead of creating something marginally enhanced over existing concepts.
 Doing so, dizmo is capable to provide the type of user interfaces seen in science-fiction movies and futuristic «home of the future» videos already today.

 Talking about “time”, when the journalist mentioned theories, which imply that access to services will soon become as ubiquitous as today’s paper, Libin agreed but claimed this to be still 20 to 30 years away.
 Do you agree?

 I certainly agree that a full implementation of this vision will take decades.
 However, the technologies to enable it are available today and the recent past has proven that the speed of deployment and adoption of new disruptive products has drastically accelerated.
 Evernote is a good example of it and many others exist.
 If products contribute to simplify life and provide an enhanced user experience, time-to-adoption can be faster than we think.
-This is the space in which we play at dizmo: making the future happening faster and many of Libin’s predictions a reality today.
+This is the space in which we play at dizmo: making the computers of the future, and many of Libin’s, predictions a reality happening faster.